JRH-1997/Scripts-MKS/EN.md

 In the image below you can see an example of a mission with the colored label:
 ![Missionlistlabel](AfbeeldingenScriptNL/Missionlistlabel.png)
 <br>
-The labels come in four different colors, representing the average earned amount per mission.
+The labels come in five different colors, representing the average earned amount per mission.
 The default settings:
 - Ambulance Only missions: ![LabelAmbulance](AfbeeldingenScriptNL/LabelAmbulance.png)
 - Missions up to 4499 credits: ![LabelBlauw](AfbeeldingenScriptNL/LabelBlauw.png)
 - Missions from 4500 up to 7999 credits: ![LabelGroen](AfbeeldingenScriptNL/LabelGroen.png)
 - Missions from 8000 credits or higher: ![LabelRood](AfbeeldingenScriptNL/LabelRood.png)
+- Light blue label: By default this label is not used.
+You could activate this label by change the dark blue label to a higher number.
 <br>
-The green and red labels are customizable from when they are displayed.
+The dark blue, green and red labels are customizable from when they are displayed.
 <br>

 ### Variantion Text: